FinalVossler/Root-Front-Host/README.md

 Add Page creation feature for admin

-- Create a post search inputa
+- Create a post search input
 - WIP: Backend implemented and part of the frontend implemented as well.
 Continue the work

 Add post assignment to page for admin